imad-101/Merge_JSON-Files/content/how-to-split-json-files.md

   ]
 ---

-# How to Split JSON File into Multiple Files: A Complete Developer’s Guide

 Working with JSON files is common in web development, data processing, and software automation.
 But as these files grow in size, they can become difficult to manage or process efficiently.
 That’s where splitting a JSON file into multiple smaller files comes in handy.

 In this comprehensive, step-by-step guide, you’ll learn multiple ways to split a JSON file into multiple files using Python, online tools, command-line utilities, and more.
 Whether you're handling a large JSON array or separating nested JSON structures, this article has got you covered.